How to Make a Mining Claim

 In the first year of a new mining claim, you must complete both of the following:

-• Pay the $165 annual assessment fee to the BLM before September 1st — OR file a small miners exemption if you hold fewer than 10 claims total ($10 per claim)
+• Pay the $200 annual maintenance fee to the BLM before September 1st — OR file a small miner’s waiver, free of charge, if you and all related parties hold 10 or fewer claims nationwide

 Ongoing Annual Requirements

-After the first year, annual maintenance is straightforward: pay the BLM assessment fees before September 1st and you can hold the claim indefinitely.
+After the first year, annual maintenance is straightforward: pay the BLM maintenance fee before September 1st and you can hold the claim indefinitely.
 Some claimants have held the same mining claims for 80+ years and passed them on to heirs.
 Since a mining claim is a tradable asset — like a deed to property — its value can appreciate significantly with changes in precious metal prices.

-For the full schedule of BLM mining claim fees and payment instructions, visit the BLM Mining Claim Fees page.
+For the full schedule of BLM mining claim fees and payment instructions, visit the BLM Mining Claims page, or pay online at mlrs.blm.gov.

 Sept.
 1